k0retux/fuddly/docs/source/data_model.rst

 - Some test cases may be defined on the encoding scheme itself.

 .. note::
-   To define a ``String`` subclass handling a specific encoding, you have to overload the methods: :meth:`framework.value_types.String.encode` and :meth:`framework.value_types.String.decode`.
+   To define a ``String`` subclass handling a specific encoding, you first have to define an encoder class that inherits from :class:`framework.encoders.Encoder` (you may also use an existing one, if it fits your needs).
-   You may optionally overload: :meth:`framework.value_types.String.encoding_test_cases` if you want to define encoding-related test cases.
-And if you need to initialize the encoding scheme you should overload the method :meth:`framework.value_types.String.init_encoding_scheme`.

-   Alternatively and preferably, you should define a subclass of :class:`framework.encoders.Encoder` and then create a subclass of String decorated by :func:`framework.value_types.from_encoder` with the your encoder subclass in parameter.
-By doing so, you enable your encoder to be also usable by a non-terminal node.
+   Then you have to create a subclass of String decorated by :func:`framework.value_types.from_encoder` with your encoder class in parameter.
+   Additionally, you can overload :meth:`framework.value_types.String.encoding_test_cases` if you want to implement specific test cases related to your encoding.
+They will be automatically added to the set of test cases to be triggered by the disruptor ``tTYPE``.

+   Note that the encoder you defined can also be used by a non-terminal node (refer to :ref:`dm:pattern:encoder`).

 Below the different currently defined string types: